Houdini 21.0 Nodes APEX nodes

 stretch: Float

 The stretch factor.
-A value of 1 stretches the input bone lengths evenly to reach the goal before running the solver.
+A value of 1 stretches the input joint lengths evenly to reach the goal before running the solver.
 A value of 0 keeps the input lengths as is.
 A value between 0 and 1 linearly interpolates the stretch factor.

 squash: Float

-The squash factor, which controls the scaling on the 2 axes orthogonal to the bones when stretching.
+The squash factor, which controls the scaling on the 2 axes orthogonal to the joints when stretching.
 A value of 0 leaves the scaling intact, a value of 1 compresses the scaling when stretching, and a negative value increases the scaling when stretching.
 A value between 0 and 1 is recommended.

 blend: Float